Azure/azure-policy/README.md

   - This type does not support LIST API which does not allow for compliance results to be populated.
 Microsoft.Cdn/CdnWebApplicationFirewallPolicies
   - This type does not support LIST API which does not allow for compliance results to be populated.
+Microsoft.EventGrid/eventSubscriptions
+- This type does not support LIST API which does not allow for compliance results to be populated.